CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 console.log(filmCard);
 ```

-Our sub-goal is to be able to render _any_ show object in the DOM.
-To do this, we can wrap up create a show card component using a function.
+Our sub-goal is to be able to render _any_ film object in the user interface.
+To do this, we can wrap up this code to create a function.

 ```js
 function createFilmCard(film) {